Generations of electricity and poor health

 Within a few short decades, a long held tradition of using ‘wood ash’ to fertalise crops was extinguished and the 90 essential nutrients that growing food with ‘nutrient rich’ wood ash was lost forever.

-The ‘centralised’ model for electricity generation and modern farming killed off one of humanity’s most important symbiotic relationships with the natural world.
+The ‘centralised’ model for electricity generation and modern farming killed off one of the humanity’s most important symbiotic relationships with the natural world.

 Nature’s fires reinvigorate life in the forest.
 This didn’t go unnoticed to our ancestors and so using ‘wood ash’ to help agricultural crops grow became a must for tens and thousands of years.